Observability Dashboard

 -

-You can switch the way you view this data.
+You can change how the data is grouped.
 The default view is by category.
 Click Group By to change the grouping from Category to one of the following:

 -